Energized Electrical Work Permits (EEWP) are one of the most important tools in any company’s approach to electrical safety.

 Energized Electrical Work: when working on or near exposed energized electrical conductors and/or circuit parts or when interacting with the equipment when conductors or circuit parts are not exposed but an increased likelihood of injury from an exposer to an arc flash hazard exists.

 So, if you’re going to go ahead with working energized and you do have a policy that strictly prohibits it (which you should), then you’ll need an energized electrical work permit.
+If an incident occurs and there is no energized electrical work permit in place OSHA, OHS or your local regulation could shut the facility down.

 What is an Energized Electrical Work Permit (EEWP)?

-An energized work permit is a written document that acts as a “code of practice”.
+An energized electrical work permit (EEWP), is a written document that acts as a “code of practice”.
 A code of practice is required when you are making an exception to a rule (in this case working energized).

 It shows you have taken extra precautions to avoid the dangers of electricity and most importantly you have proper justification and sign off for the work to be done energized.